zuozhenggh/learning-library/analytics-library/adw-oac/lab3/lab3.md

 -   **Canvas**: Your play area.
 You can place your visuals here.
 You can also create more Canvases and copy/move visuals around.

-Now that you know a bit your way around in the **Project**, you can continue with the lab.
+Now that you know a bit your way around in the **Project**, you can continue with the workshop.

 **Remember** that you just added the new dataset from the **SH&#95;SALES** table.